zekaryas1/notes/docs/intro.md

 - [ ] update github readme
 	- [ ] include obsidian configuration
 	- [ ] more detailed explanation about the project
+- [ ] move react concepts from javascript to react note